 Close

-• This part of the project is not currently funded for construction.
+• Stage 2 and 3 of the Arterial Road is not currently funded for construction.

-If you have any questions about stages 2 and 3 of the Town Centre Arterial Road, please contact our Transport Strategy Manager, Tony Pickard via email: tony.pickard@qldc.govt.nz
+If you have any questions about stages 2 and 3, please contact our Transport Strategy Manager, Tony Pickard via email: tony.pickard@qldc.govt.nz

 Close